Wounded-Knee/da3669/README.md

 No license is offered.

-Copyright (C) ɐʞoʎǝH - All Rights Reserved Unauthorized copying of data in this project, via any medium, is strictly prohibited Proprietary and confidential
+Copyright © ɐʞoʎǝH - All Rights Reserved.
+Unauthorized copying of data in this project, via any medium, is strictly prohibited.
+Proprietary and confidential.
-Written by ɐʞoʎǝH <*@heyoka.us>, November 2021
+Written by ɐʞoʎǝH <*@heyoka.us>, November 2021.